16 Jul How to take CBD oil?

 Need a good place to start?
 5% CBD Oil is the perfect beginner-strength oil to test out the powerful benefits of CBD without breaking the bank.
 Or are you looking to maximise the effects and get more for your money?
 Look no further than 40% CBD Oil.
 It offers the highest CBD concentration and is the most cost-effective option for those who want to take larger amounts on a regular basis.

 3. CBD Balms, Skincare and Topicals

 Oils and capsules allow CBD to be delivered with a systemic effect.
-This means that, once ingested, they work to affect the whole of your body – perfect for anxiety, restlessness and other generalised issues.
+This means that, once ingested, they work to affect the whole of your body – ideal for people with anxiety, restlessness and other generalised issues.

 However, when it comes to aches and pains, it’s all about focusing on the troublesome issue – whether it’s a sore joint or muscle pain – and with topicals you can keep CBD benefits localised to the point where you need them most.

 But what are topicals?
 If you’ve not guessed already, these are creams, balms and oils (the relaxing massage kind) that are applied directly to the skin, and are usually available in different scents and strengths for all kinds of application.
 Here you can choose the products that best fit your requirements without worrying about taking too much.
 Need a tip?
 In our experience, there’s nothing better than a red-hot CBD chilli or cooling menthol balm to soothe aching muscles after sport or intense activity.

 4. CBD Snacks, Gummies & Other Foods